Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A myelogram is a test to check problems with your spinal canal, a tunnel-like structure in your spine that holds your spinal cord.
-A myelogram uses X-ray or computed tomography (CT) to create pictures of your spinal canal.
+A myelogram is a test to check problems with your spinal canal, including the spinal cord, nerve roots, and spinal lining.
+The canal is a tunnel-like structure in your spine that holds your spinal cord.
+A myelogram uses a dye injected into the spinal canal with the guidance of imaging, usually by fluoroscopy (real time X-ray), X-ray, or computed tomography (CT).
+Pictures are then taken of your spinal canal.

-If instructed, stop taking medications before the test.
+If told to, stop taking medicines before the test.

 Arrange for someone to drive you home.